-4.13 Setting up front-end and query dashboards
+4.13 Setting up front-end dashboards

 Dashboards can be used as an alternative front-end to isolate databases.
-They can also be used to summarise the results of a query.
 In order to enable dashboards for a particular database, they have to be enabled either globally or specifically for the database configuration.
 If enabled, users will have the option to toggle between the dashboard and the standard index page.

-To enable globally and use the front-end dashboard by default, set the following in bigsdb.conf:
+To enable globally and use the dashboard by default, set the following in bigsdb.conf: